ml-agg08/HatchHub/README.md

-HatchHub – Matchmaking for Makers
+# HatchHub – Matchmaking for Makers

-HatchHub is a fully functional platform that helps students connect, collaborate, and create.
+**HatchHub** is a fully functional platform that helps students **connect, collaborate, and create**.
 Built with campus makers in mind, it simplifies how students share project ideas, find teammates with the right skills, and join hands-on initiatives.

-It’s a space that encourages a learning culture on campus — one that connects, inspires, and engages students through practical, interdisciplinary collaboration.
-HatchHub is made to empower students to be makers.

-Features
-Public View
-Post Feed: Displays all public posts (excluding the user's private ones).

-Skill Filters:

-Filter posts relevant to your profile's skills.

-Sort by any skill to discover targeted opportunities.

-Post Info:

-Each post shows title, body, and the poster’s name.

-Click on the name to view their profile.

-UI Controls:

-All feature buttons like “See Replies” have on/off toggles.

-Delete button is not shown in public view.

-Replies:

-Each reply includes content and the replier’s profile link.

-Private View
-Join Requests:

-Displays all incoming requests for your posts with requester names and profile links.

-Filter by status: Approved, Rejected, or Pending.

-Once approved, editing is disabled and a confirmation message is shown.

-Replies to Your Posts:

-Replies also show the name and profile of the responder.

-My Join Requests
-View all requests you’ve sent.

-Click the “note” button to see:

-The post’s title and content.

-Creator’s name with link to their profile.

-Profile
-Each user has a profile displaying their name and skills.

-From the profile page, a button lets users open the update form directly.

-Tech Stack

-Frontend: React + Vite

-Backend: Django

-Database: SQL3 (will later change it to postgresql)

-Authentication: JWT

-📌 Note
-All features mentioned above are already implemented and tested.
+It’s a space that encourages a learning culture on campus — one that **connects, inspires, and engages** students through practical, interdisciplinary collaboration.
+HatchHub is made to **empower students to be makers**.

+---

+## Features

+### Public View

+- **Post Feed**: Displays all public posts (excluding the user's private ones).
+- **Skill Filters**:
+  - Filter posts relevant to your profile's skills.
+  - Sort by any skill to discover targeted opportunities.
+- **Post Info**:
+  - Each post shows title, body, and the poster’s name.
+  - Clicking the name redirects to their profile.
+- **UI Controls**:
+  - All feature buttons like “See Replies” have on/off toggle behavior.
+  - No delete button shown in public view.
+- **Replies**:
+  - Each reply includes content and the replier’s profile link.

+---

+### Private View

+- **Join Requests**:
+  - Displays all incoming requests for your posts with requester names and profile links.
+  - Sort and filter by status: Approved, Rejected, Pending.
+  - Once approved, the request is locked, and a confirmation message is shown.
+- **Replies to Your Posts**:
+  - Each reply shows content and the replier’s profile name and link.

+---

+### My Join Requests

+- View all join requests you’ve sent.
+- Clicking the “Note” button displays:
+  - The post’s title and content.
+  - The creator’s name and profile link.

+---

+### Profile

+- Every user has a profile showing their name, status, and skills.
+- A button inside the profile redirects to the profile update form.

+---

+## Tech Stack

+- **Frontend**: React + Vite
+- **Backend**: Django
+- **Database**: SQLite (planned upgrade to PostgreSQL)
+- **Authentication**: JWT

+---

+## Status

+All features mentioned above are **fully implemented and tested**.

+---